InstallerLegacy/virtualhub.eu.org/docs/1970s/1972/nova-rdos/index.md

 ![!
 Nova RDOS](./nova-rdos.webp)

 !
 Nova RDOS, as the name suggests, was an operating system for the Data General Nova computer.
-We can run itusing the Wild Hare emulator, or the SIMH emulator.
+We can run it using the Wild Hare emulator, or the SIMH emulator.

 <DocCardList />